techidaily/site-win11-tips/source/_posts/avoid-desktop-icon-chaos-in-windows.md

 ## 2\.
 Edit the Relevant Registry Keys

  As we mentioned above, you might also be facing this problem due to incorrect values of the relevant Registry keys.
 This is a known bug, and you can fix the problem by simply restoring the default icon spacing in the Registry.
-However, we recommend[creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before you proceed, just to be safe.
+However, we recommend [creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before you proceed, just to be safe.

 Here is all that you need to do: